gve-sw/gve_devnet_n_way_divisible_conference_rooms_webex_devices_macros/README.md

 - Corrected situation where secondary in call was not being reported to primary if not using GPIO cable
 - Added console log warning when macro on secondary codec is not correctly named

+6/15/23 Changes (version 2.1.8)

+- Only hide Room Combine Control panel when primary codec is in a call, not when secondaries are since we still check for those not being in call before combining
+- Allow combine/split of selected rooms even if un-selected room is in a call.

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)